easolhq/easolhq.github.io/docs/reference/objects/footer/index.md

 has_children: true
 ---

 Footer templates define their own schema, in a similar way to blocks.
-All of the attributes defined on a footer's schema are made available via the `footer` object.
+All of the attributes defined on a footer's schema are made available via the `Footer` object.

 For example, consider the following footer schema: